Webilop/user-language-switch/readme.txt

 = 1.3 =
 * Serbo-Croatian language added.
 Special thanks to Borisa Djuraskovic(borisad@webhostinghub.com) from Web Hosting Hub(http://www.webhostinghub.com) for this contribution.
 * Fix of bug in redirections between translated pages and prefixes to avoid repeated pages with the same content.
-* Fix ob bug creating the links of the laguage switch.
+* Fix of bug creating the links of the laguage switch.
 Some linkes used to not be created properly.
 * Fix of bug in the selection of translations for a post.
 All the available translations used to not be loaded.
 * Addition of Estonian language(et) as abreviation for et_EE.